snehsuresh/go-iot-data-pipeline/README.md

 # Real-time Data Processing Pipeline

 ## Project Overview
-This project implements a real-time data processing pipeline using Go (Golang) for simulating IoT devices, Kafka for message brokering, and Prometheus for monitoring metrics
+This project implements a real-time data processing pipeline using Go (Golang) for simulating IoT devices, Kafka for message brokering, and Prometheus for monitoring metrics.
-The producer generates random temperature data for multiple simulated devices and sends it to a Kafka topic The consumer listens to that topic and processes the incoming messages, logging the received data Additionally, Prometheus collects and exposes the temperature metrics via an HTTP endpoint for monitoring
+The producer generates random temperature data for multiple simulated devices and sends it to a Kafka topic.
+The consumer listens to that topic and processes the incoming messages, logging the received data.
+Additionally, Prometheus collects and exposes the temperature metrics via an HTTP endpoint for monitoring.

 ## Technologies Used
 - **Programming Language**: Go (Golang)